primecoin/gemmer/README.md

 * Denarius
 * Artbyte

-Since 0.2.28 developer release:
+Since 0.2.29 beta release:

+* Platform update to kivy 2
+* Community button for UI enhancement
-* Fix not clearing message on coin switch
+* Fix not clearing message on coin refresh
-* Adjust coingecko price quote timeout duration

 For more information and FAQ visit [gemmer's wiki](https://github.com/primecoin/gemmer/wiki).